-Yet there it stands, a hidden gem tucked away in a small alley right off Higuera Street, between Broad and Garden Streets.
-This narrow alleyway invites visitors to partake in an unusual rite of passage in San Luis Obispo: already-been-chewed bubblegum graffiti.
+Yet there it stands, a hidden gem tucked away in a small alley right off Higuera Street, between Broad and Garden Street.
+This narrow alleyway invites visitors to partake in an unusual rite of passage: creating chewed bubblegum graffiti.

 Although the origin story of Bubblegum Alley is a little “sticky,” this landmark attraction became well established by the early 1970s.
 Since there is no stopping its organic growth, you may as well participate in this slightly gross movement.
-Grab a gum ball at local Powell’s Sweet Shoppe or Ambiance, a boutique conveniently located right next door, and make your mark on Bubblegum Alley.
+Grab a gumball at local Powell’s Sweet Shoppe and create your mark on Bubblegum Alley.
 Appreciate the communal art form for what it is and stick your unique stamp on San Luis Obispo.

 Take a selfie in front of the wall to document this socially accepted form of vandalism.
-Just don’t get too close, or you may find that the wall will leave its mark on you.
+But don’t get too close, or you may make the unfortunate mistake of swiping your cheek along the wall, letting it leave its mark on you!

-After surviving Bubblegum Alley, reward yourself with a pizza and pint of craft beer from Blast 825 or an ice-cream sandwich from Batch.
+After surviving Bubblegum Alley, reward yourself with a pizza and pint of craft beer from Blast 825 or a double scoop from Doc Burnstein’s Ice Cream Lab.
 No matter what you do, we know the memories you make in San Luis Obispo will be sure to stick.